moonglum/graphshaper/README.md

 ## Usage

 The commandline tool expects one argument: The number of vertices you want your generated graph to have.
+This is how to use it:

+    graphshaper [options] size

+You can use the following options:

+* `-a`, `--avocado`: Store the graph in a local AvocadoDB instance
-This will result in two CSV files containing your vertices and edges.
-For example:
+* `-l`, `--log`: Store the graph in two CSV files for nodes and edges

-    graphshaper 50
+* `-d`, `--dot`: Store the graph in the dot format
+* `-p`, `--png`: Export the graph as a PNG (you need to install graphviz for that – circo is used for the layout)
+* `--version`: Show version

 You can also use the library in your Ruby Code.
 You can find the documentation [here](http://rubydoc.info/github/moonglum/graphshaper).